A Structural Condition on Point Sets with Few Distinct Dot Products: Preliminaries

-\begin{lemma}[Existence of popular circle] Let $\mathcal{P} = (P_n)_{n\in \mathbb{N}}$ be a sequence of point configurations, with $\ll n^\alpha$ dot products where $\alpha \in (0, 1]$.
-Then, the there must exist a supporting circle with $\gg n^{1-\alpha}$ points --- we call this the ``popular circle.'' \end{lemma} \begin{proof} By the previous lemma, there must be $\ll n^\alpha$ supporting circles.
-Thus, by an averaging argument, at least one of these circles (what we call the ``popular circle'') must contain $\gg n/n^\alpha$, that is, $\gg n^{1-\alpha}$ points. \end{proof}
+\begin{lemma}[Existence of a rich circle] Let $P_n$ be a set of $n$ points in $\R^2$ with at most $m$ dot products.
+Then, $P_n$ must contain a supporting circle with $n/m$ points --- we call this the ``rich circle.'' \end{lemma}

+\begin{proof} By the preceding Lemma~\ref{upper-bound-circles}, there must be at most $m$ supporting circles.
+Thus, by an averaging argument, at least one of these circles (which we call the ``rich circle'') must contain at least $n/m$ points. \end{proof}